duonganhthu43/PakageDelivery/README.md

 <img src="https://github.com/duonganhthu43/PakageDelivery/blob/master/processing_tasks.png" height="480">

-=> when new job is assigned , there's a notification to notify driver new task => driver could observer the job list of system update in realtime and could pick job by themselves
+=> when new job is assigned , there's a notification to notify driver new task => driver could observe the job list of system update in realtime and could pick job by themselves

 <img src="https://github.com/duonganhthu43/PakageDelivery/blob/master/new_job_list.png" height="480">